A splash page, sometimes called a splash screen, is an introductory page seen by first-time website visitors.

 Remember Why People Visited Your Website

-Remember, people don’t visit your website with hopes of seeing your splash pages.
+Remember, people don’t visit your website with the hope of seeing your splash pages.
 Be mindful of this.
 Ensure to redirect them to the information they originally sought out.

 Don’t Complicate Things